frogrammer9/cpc/README.md

 # cpc
-a compiler for my custom programming language based on C
+A compiler for my custom programming language based on C